-“In 2020, G+D and Netcetera entered into a strategic partnership that is proving to be much more than just the sum of its parts,” says Gabrielle Bugat.
-A member of the senior management team at G+D, she is responsible for the smartcard business and digital payment security.
+“In 2020, G+D and Netcetera entered into a strategic partnership that is proving to be much more than just the sum of its parts,” says Gabrielle Bugat, Member of Group Management Team of G+D, heading the Smart Card & Digital Payment business of G+D, she is responsible for the smartcard business and digital payment security.
 G+D has acquired a 30 percent stake in Netcetera.
 The Switzerland-based specialist for bespoke software and digital payment methods has expanded rapidly since it was founded in 1996 and provides solutions for mobile payment, mobile banking, and smart mobility.
 In addition to some 2,000 banks and financial services providers – among them MasterCard and Switzerland’s largest bank – Netcetera’s customers include e-commerce providers and transportation companies.
 “In terms of service portfolio and customer structure, G+D and Netcetera are an excellent fit.
 This will enable us to benefit from each other’s strengths and capture a bigger share of the fast-growing digital payments market,” says Netcetera CEO and co-founder Andrej Vckovski.

 The two partners operate in a dynamic environment.
 The Covid-19 pandemic has hugely accelerated the existing trend towards online shopping and digital and contactless payment, either by card or by Near Field Communication (NFC) on a smartphone.
 “Demand for banknotes has increased during the pandemic, but we’ve also seen a boom in digital payment transactions since the start of 2020.
 That trend is very likely to continue after Covid has been conquered,” says Bugat.
 G+D and Netcetera both firmly believe that providers with solutions that combine security and user-friendliness will be the ones to gain an attractive share of the market.